 Importance of XBRL Implementation

-Though XBRL is an effective and proven medium to consume the data efficiently, it has to be implemented appropriately right at the outset.
+Though XBRL is an effective and proven medium to consume data efficiently, it must be implemented appropriately immediately.
 Let’s look at a couple of implementations that were properly done and have been successful since.

 - ACRA in Singapore: Public / Private Companies incorporated in Singapore have been required by ACRA to file their financial statements in XBRL format since 2014.
 In order to make it acceptable by the Filers, ACRA has released a free XBRL utility for converting the financial statements into XBRL format.
 Though selecting the appropriate XBRL tag against the fact reported requires an accounting perspective, availability of the free tool to do this has reduced the cost of conversion at the Filers side.
 This has significantly increased the adherence level of this mandate.
 ACRA has also announced a subsidy for accounting software vendors to develop an XBRL module to generate XBRL report straight through the Filer’s accounting software.

 - HMRC in UK: Business entities are filing financial statements and tax computations in iXBRL format since 2011.
 HMRC, instead of requiring the Filers to file an additional report in XBRL format, required them to submit the same HTML document but with XBRL tags embedded inline.
 From the Filers’ perspective, this has been accepted well as they did not’ have to change their reporting style and there was no worry about inconsistency between reportable data since there is only one document to be filed.
 On top of this, there was also a free tool provided by HMRC for Micro-entities fulfilling certain conditions.
 From the Regulator’s side, they are collecting the same report but the important dataset in the report tagged in XBRL enables them to do quick and better analysis.